frontendlane/prioritizer/README.md

 ### 1.2.2: improve ux to make users happy
 - slider width should indicate how much weight a priority has, or should it be indicated by some (colored) bars next to each priority
+    - in edit mode the label width is smaller and it twiddles when you enter/leave edit mode

 ### 1.2.3: improve ux to make users happy
 - disable crement buttons if they can't complete